payout-one/developers/docs/internal/payout-authz-mobile-api.md

 ## Backend-facing endpoints (reference)

-These are called server-to-server by `payout_merchant` / `payout_id`, not by the mobile app.
+These are called server-to-server by `payout_merchant` / `payout_id`, not by the mobile app, and require a bearer **ServiceToken** — an OAuth 2.0 client-credentials access token issued by `payout_id`, RS256/JWKS-verified and scoped `authz:challenge:write` — sent as `Authorization: Bearer <token>`.
 They are fully documented in the OpenAPI spec.

+`POST /devices/{id}/revoke` also accepts a `ServiceToken` (in addition to `DevicePoP`, self-revoke only) so a backend service can revoke any device on a user's behalf — see the mobile endpoints section above.

 | Endpoint | Purpose |
 |----------|---------|